tinshade/taiga-front/README.md

 To run a local Selenium Server, you will need to have the Java Development Kit (JDK) installed.

+## Adding SSO Credentials:

+To sucessfully run MSAL authentication, add the following keys in your conf.json file:
+"azureClientId": "<YOUR AZURE CLIENT ID>", "azureAuthority": "<YOUR AZURE AUTHORITY URL>"

 ## Tests

 #### Unit tests